kgerot/basic-electron-boilerplate/README.md

 # Electron Boilerplate

-A boilerplate for Electron applications using the basics: HTML/CSS/JS.
-It was created to let me start with the same template for electron projects each time.
+A *very basic* boilerplate for Electron applications using the basics: HTML/CSS/JS.

 The boilerplate comes with a stylesheet that mimics some aspects of Bootstrap, but can also be completely overwritten if desired.